Supernova4422/SFMPanoramaTool/README.md

 FFmpeg is a trademark of Fabrice Bellard, originator of the FFmpeg project.

 This software uses the libraries from The Accord.NET Framework under the LGPL v2.1.
-It is a Copyright (c) 2009-2014 owned by C�sar Roberto de Souza <cesarsouza at gmail.com>
+It is a Copyright (c) 2009-2014 owned by César Roberto de Souza <cesarsouza at gmail.com>

 This project uses Artfunkel's Datamodel library available at: https://github.com/Artfunkel/Datamodel.NET